 We sponsor an annual seminar for Ph.D. students

 Every year, SUEZ, the University of Lorraine (France) and Bonn University (Germany) co-organize an international Water and Health seminar for Ph.D. students.
 The event provides a forum for students from all over the world to discuss the results of their research (pollutants of hydric origin, epidemiology, microbiology, the sociological aspects of crisis management, etc.) with leading international scientists.
-At each seminar, the scientific committee awards the SUEZ prize to the student whose work makes the best contribution to the improvement of the sanitary quality of water.

 We provide a forum for discussion